anonwins/monero-block-scanner-php/README.md

 ## Components

 ### MoneroScanner
 Performs direct Monero blockchain scans, locating outputs that belong to large sets of subaddresses.
-Handles both RPC data fetching and all cryptographic parsing locally.
+Handles both RPC data fetching and all local cryptographic parsing.

 ### MoneroKeyDerivation
 Wallet key derivation (from mnemonic) and subaddress generation.